 The ultimate goal of this research is to develop detailed, quantitative, predictive models of neural function in visual cortex.
-We will have succeeded - if we succeed at all - when we can record from a neuron while presenting a basic set of visual stimuli (to measure model parameters) and then be able to predict the neuron's response to any visual stimulus.
-With such models, we can hope to understand the neural basis of perceptual appearance.
+We will have succeeded when we can record from a neuron while presenting a basic set of visual stimuli (to measure model parameters) and then be able to hope to understand the neural basis of perceptual appearance.

 We have presented two models of V1 simple cells.
 The first, the linear model, accounts for the cells' selectivity but fails when the stimulus energy (or contrast) is varied.
 The second, the normalization model, overcomes this limitation by endowing the linear model with a feedback gain control mechanism.
 According to the normalization model the gain of each cell is rescaled by a quantity that grows with the overall activity of a pool of cortical neurons.
 This effectively normalizes the outputs with respect to stimulus energy.
-We have tested the normalization model, using grating and plaid stimuli, with encouraging results.
+We have recently tested the normalization model, using grating and plaid stimuli, with encouraging results (Carandini et al., 1997b; Tolhurst and Heeger, 1997a; Tolhurst and Heeger, 1997b).

-Hence it appears that response normalization is one of the primary roles of short-range suppression in cat and monkey V1.
+Response normalization may be one of the primary roles of short-range suppression in cat and monkey V1.
 V1 neurons have a limited dynamic range, a limit to how strong an output signal they can generate and, thus, a limit to the range of contrasts over which they can respond differentially.
 The normalization operation preserves essential features of the neurons' responses (spatiotemporal-frequency tuning, orientation, and direction-selectivity in V1) while limiting the dynamic range of their outputs.
 For example, the response curves (for preferred and non-preferred stimuli) in Figures 12B and 13A are vertically shifted copies of one another; since the data are plotted on a logarithmic response scale, this means that the ratio of responses is about the same at all stimulus contrasts, even in the face of response saturation.
-This invariance, that we attribute to normalization, is critical for encoding visual information (e.g., about motion, orientation, binocular disparity, etc.) independent of contrast.
+This invariance, which we attribute to normalization, is critical for encoding visual information (e.g., about motion, orientation, binocular disparity, etc.) independent of contrast.

 The issue of limited dynamic range is, of course, not restricted to V1 neurons.
-Gain control has been measured and modeled in a variety of other neural systems including: turtle photoreceptors (Baylor and Hodgkin, 1974), the vestibulo-ocular reflex (Lisberger and Sejnowski, 1992), and the velocity-selective neurons in the middle temporal (MT) area of the primate cortex (Simoncelli and Heeger, 1994).
-In particular, the normalization model of simple cell responses is analogous to models of retinal adaptation/normalization (Grossberg and Todorovic, 1988; Shapley and Enroth-Cugell, 1984; Tranchina et al., 1984; Sperling and Sondhi, 1968), in which the stimulus intensity at a particular point is normalized with respect to the mean stimulus intensity.
+Gain control has been measured and modeled in a variety of other neural systems including: turtle photoreceptors (Baylor and Hodgkin, 1974), the vestibulo-ocular reflex (Lisberger and Sejnowski, 1992), and the velocity-selective neurons in the middle temporal (MT) area of the primate cortex (Simoncelli and Heeger, 1998).
+In particular, the normalization model of simple cell responses is analogous to models of retinal adaptation/normalization (Grossberg, 1988; Shapley and Enroth-Cugell, 1984; Tranchina et al., 1984; Sperling and Sondhi, 1968), in which the stimulus intensity at a particular point is normalized with respect to the mean stimulus intensity.
 This makes the retinal response largely independent of the overall level of illumination, and allows the brain to proceed to process visual information without having to attend to the overall light level.
-Similarly, the normalization mechanism that we propose for V1 simple cells allows the brain to process visual information without having to attend further to contrast; the perceived orientation or motion direction of a stimulus is indeed largely invariant with respect to contrast.
+Similarly, the normalization without having to attend to the oriental information or motion direction of a stimulus is indeed largely invariant with respect to contrast.